Planning Ahead for Your Mental Health Care as You Transition to College

-- patient age limit restrictions for some practices
+- Patient age limit restrictions for some practices.

-- how stable your condition has been
+- How stable your condition has been.

-- how prepared you are to manage your mental health needs independently
+- How prepared you are to manage your mental health needs independently.

-- how far away you will be
+- The distance you will be from home providers.

 Some possible treatment plan arrangements are:

-- complete transfer of care to providers on or near campus
+- Complete transfer of care to providers on or near campus.

-- treatment shared between home-based and campus-based (on or near campus) providers
+- Shared treatment between home-based and campus-based (on or near campus) providers.

-- treatment continues with home-based providers
+- Continued treatment with home-based providers.

-In most cases, providers will recommend that any major medication changes, especially trials off medications, be completed and assessed by late winter/early spring of your senior year in high school.
-Major medication changes in the few months prior to matriculation put you at risk for problems and it makes sense to plan and make changes with the team that already knows you well.
+Despite the obvious differences among the above treatment plan scenarios, there are also some important common elements.
+In most cases, providers will recommend that any major medication changes—especially trials to go off medications—be completed and assessed by late winter/early spring of your senior year in high school.
+That way, if you need further adjustments, you will be working with a team that knows you and your history well.

 Ideally, your treatment plan should be discussed in detail and put in writing for all key members of your care team.
 This is especially important in the case of shared treatment.
 For example, it would make sense to consider your physical location (at school vs at home) to determine who is in charge of your care at any given moment or in the event of an emergency.
-Of course, everyone wants to be helpful, and should respond and then collaborate in an emergency.
+Of course, everyone wants to be helpful, and should respond and collaborate in an emergency.
 Also, if you have medical providers both at home and school, they will need to establish a mutually agreed upon medication refill policy.